asia-pacific-energy-research-centre/power-model/README.md

 3. Run the model by typing in `python ./src/main.py <input_data_sheet_file>"
     a. where <input_data_sheet_file> is the name of the input data sheet file in ./data (e.g., data.xlsx)
     b.
 For example, `python ./src/main.py data.xlsx` is the command to run the model with the data in data.xlsx
     c.
-You can also add `> output.txt 2>&1` to save the output to a text file.
-For example, `python ./src/main.py data.xlsx > output.txt 2>&1`
+You can also add `> output.txt 2>&1` to save the complete output to a text file.
+For example, `python ./src/main.py data.xlsx > output.txt 2>&1`.
+This will print a lot of stuff, so the file could become quite large.
+If you want to just see the most important outputs, the `tmp/ECONOMY/SCENARIO/process_log_ECONOMY_SCENARIO_FILEDATEID.txt` is useful.

 4. The model will run.
-You can take a look at the output logs in the `tmp/ECONOMY/SCENARIO/process_log_ECONOMY_SCENARIO_FILEDATEID.txt` file.
+You can take a look at the input and intermediate data in the `tmp/ECONOMY/SCENARIO/` folder.
 There will be results in the `results/ECONOMY/SCENARIO` folder and visualisations in the `visualisations/ECONOMY_SCENARIO` folder.

 ## 3. Debugging model runs
 When the script runs, the following temporary files are saved in `./tmp/ECONOMY NAME/SCENARIO`: